 Army National Guard members are not eligible for Separation Pay if under State orders.

-Army National Guard members who are drilling are not usually entitled to Separation pay, unless the annual drill will last for more than 30 days.
+and, Army National Guard members who are drilling are not usually entitled to Separation pay, unless the annual drill will last for more than 30 days.

 All the above coincides with Army Reserve members too.